CELEBRATING MARTIN’S 80TH ANNIVERSARY

 In the late 1890s, William S. Martin traveled from Galway, Ireland to America.
 Forty years later, he and his son, William G. Martin, opened Martin’s Tavern on the corner of Wisconsin Avenue and N Street NW.

 It was 1933, in the midst of the Great Depression and the beginning of the Repeal of Prohibition.
-William G. Martin, a recent graduate of Georgetown University, was beginning a prodigious career in professional baseball, football and basketball.
-Successful in business and sports, he earned a seat as a Hall-of-Famer.
+William G. Martin, a graduate of Georgetown University, was enjoyed a career in professional baseball, football and basketball – notably playing in Boston for the 1914 “Miracle Braves” who were the first team to sweep the World Series.
+Successful in business and sports, he earned a seat as a Georgetown University Athletic Hall-of-Famer.